Intercontinental ballistic missile: Post–Cold War

-By 2012, there was speculation by some intelligence agencies that North Korea is developing an ICBM.
+By 2012, there was speculation by some intelligence agencies that North Korea had been secretly developing an ICBM.
 North Korea successfully put a satellite into space on 12 December 2012 using the 32 m Unha-3 rocket.
 The United States claimed that the launch was in fact a way to test an ICBM.
 (See Timeline of first orbital launches by country.)
 In early July 2017, North Korea claimed for the first time to have tested successfully an ICBM capable of carrying a large thermonuclear warhead.

-In July 2014, China announced the development of its newest generation of ICBM, the Dongfeng-41 (DF-41), which has a range of 12,000 km, capable of reaching the United States, and which analysts believe is capable of being outfitted with MIRV technology.

 Most countries in the early stages of developing ICBMs have used liquid propellants, with the known exceptions being the Indian Agni-V, the planned but cancelled South African RSA-4 ICBM, and the now in service Israeli Jericho III.

 The RS-28 Sarmat (Russian: РС-28 Сармат; NATO reporting name: SATAN 2), is a Russian liquid-fueled, MIRV-equipped, super-heavy thermonuclear armed intercontinental ballistic missile in development by the Makeyev Rocket Design Bureau from 2009, intended to replace the previous R-36 missile.
 Its large payload would allow for up to 10 heavy warheads or 15 lighter ones or up to 24 hypersonic glide vehicles Yu-74, or a combination of warheads and massive amounts of countermeasures designed to defeat anti-missile systems; it was announced by the Russian military as a response to the US Prompt Global Strike.

 In July 2023, North Korea fired a suspected intercontinental ballistic missile that landed short of Japanese waters.
 The launch follows North Korea's threat to retaliate against the US for alleged spy plane incursions.

-Flight phases

-The following flight phases can be distinguished:
+Operation